Flame & Citron

 The inciting incident occurs at 16 minutes when The resistance leadership orders them to expand operations and begin killing Danish informers and suspected collaborators, not just German officers.
 This shifts them from clear-cut targets to morally ambiguous executions..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This indicates the protagonist's commitment to Despite their doubts, Flame and Citron actively choose to execute a Danish businessman accused of collaboration.
+This shows the protagonist's commitment to Despite their doubts, Flame and Citron actively choose to execute a Danish businessman accused of collaboration.
 This irreversible act commits them to the murkier moral world where they must trust unseen handlers and kill their own countrymen., moving from reaction to action.

 The Collapse moment at 98 minutes (75% through) represents the emotional nadir.
 Here, Citron is killed in a shootout with German forces, dying in Flame's arms.
-The whiff of death is literal - Flame loses his partner and closest friend, the one person he could trust completely in a world of deception., reveals the protagonist at their lowest point.
+The whiff of death is literal - Flame loses his partner and closest friend, the one person he could trust completely in a world of deception., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 104 minutes initiates the final act resolution at 80% of the runtime.
 Flame learns the truth about Ketty and the extent of infiltration in the resistance.
 With new clarity about who the real enemies are, he decides to act independently, trusting his own moral compass rather than following orders blindly., demonstrating the transformation achieved throughout the journey.